 1. The United States Economy

-When we buy American made brands and products we’re helping to balance disproportionate international trade and putting money back into our own economy.
-For every $1 spent on American made goods, the overall impact on the United States economy is $2.68.
-Learn more.
+When we buy American-made brands and products, we’re helping to balance the imbalance in international trade and putting money back into our own economy.
+For every $1 spent on American-made goods, the overall impact on the United States economy is $2.68.

 2. The Made in the USA Trade Deficit